Malaria: Counterfeit and substandard drugs

-Sophisticated counterfeits have been found in several Asian countries such as Cambodia, China, Indonesia, Laos, Thailand, and Vietnam, and are a major cause of avoidable death in those countries.
+Sophisticated counterfeits have been found in several Asian countries such as Cambodia, China, Indonesia, Laos, Thailand and Vietnam, and are a major cause of avoidable death in those countries.
 The WHO said that studies indicate that up to 40% of artesunate-based malaria medications are counterfeit, especially in the Greater Mekong region.
 They have established a rapid alert system to rapidly report information about counterfeit drugs to relevant authorities in participating countries.
 There is no reliable way for doctors or lay people to detect counterfeit drugs without help from a laboratory.
 Companies are attempting to combat the persistence of counterfeit drugs by using new technology to provide security from source to distribution.

 Another clinical and public health concern is the proliferation of substandard antimalarial medicines resulting from inappropriate concentration of ingredients, contamination with other drugs or toxic impurities, poor quality ingredients, poor stability and inadequate packaging.
-A 2012 study demonstrated that roughly one-third of antimalarial medications in Southeast Asia and Sub-Saharan Africa failed chemical analysis, packaging analysis, or were falsified.
+A 2012 study found that roughly one-third of antimalarial medications in Southeast Asia and Sub-Saharan Africa failed chemical analysis, packaging analysis, or were falsified.
+A 2024 systematic review of African studies conducted between 2014 and 2024 found a lower but still substantial prevalence, with approximately 15.6% of sampled antimalarial medicines found to be substandard or falsified.

+In February 2023 a United Nations report estimated that 267,000 deaths per year are linked to counterfeit or substandard medication in Africa alone.